Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Model Description

 \section{Model Description}

-To establish a baseline for the spatiotemporal dynamics observed later, we first analyze the temporal behavior of the spatially homogeneous (well-mixed) system, where diffusion is neglected.
-We adopt a coupled cooperative supramolecular polymerization model originally proposed by Sharko \textit{et al.}~\cite{sharko2022insights}, schematically illustrated in Fig.~\ref{fig1}.
-The model describes supramolecular self-assembly in a chemically fueled environment, where monomers undergo activation and deactivation while polymerization proceeds through nucleation, elongation, and coagulation (polymer-polymer fusion), together with their reverse steps: denucleation, de-elongation, and fragmentation.
-Constant concentrations of activating and deactivating agents (\( f \) and \( g \)) maintain the system in a non-equilibrium steady state.
-Polymer fragmentation provides a positive feedback: breaking fibers increases the number of free chain ends which act as growth sites.
-Conversely, monomer deactivation and polymer end-deactivation act as negative feedback, tending to halt growth.
-These built-in feedback loops are analogous to those identified experimentally (fragmentation vs. size-dependent depolymerization) as necessary for oscillations.
+To establish a baseline for the spatiotemporal dynamics discussed below, we first consider the temporal behavior of the spatially homogeneous (well-mixed) system.
+We build on a coupled cooperative supramolecular polymerization model introduced by Sharko \textit{et al.}~\cite{sharko2022insights}, schematically illustrated in Fig.~\ref{fig1}.
+In this framework, monomers undergo reversible activation and deactivation in a chemically fueled environment, while polymerization proceeds via nucleation, elongation, and coagulation, together with their reverse processes.
+Constant concentrations of activating and deactivating agents maintain the system in a nonequilibrium steady state.

-Monomer activation and deactivation are governed by pseudo-first-order rate constants \( k_{a}^\prime \) and \( k_{d1,2,3}^\prime \), which depend on fuel concentrations and the local environment (free, chain-end, or internal monomer).
-The smallest stable nucleus consists of two monomers (\( n_c = 2 \)).
-All assembly processes share a rate constant \( k_{+} \), while disassembly occurs through distinct pathways characterized by rate constants \( k_{ij}^{-} \).